Posted on May 18, 2021

 Most kids and teenagers often find themselves in need of braces when growing up.
 Braces correct misaligned, overcrowded, crooked, and overlapping teeth.
 They can correct an overbite and an underbite and conditions where the upper and lower jaws are disproportional.

 If your child already has braces, they will eventually have to be removed; the average child or teen wears braces for about two years.
 However, braces removal is not something that should be done at home.
-Your orthodontist will let you know when your treatment is complete and braces can be removed.
-Here is a simple breakdown to help you understand what you should expect.
+Dr. Khakhria will let you know when your treatment is complete and when your braces can be removed.

-Your child or teenager does not need prior preparation when getting their braces removed.
-All they need to do is brush their teeth and braces before the visit to the orthodontist.
-The procedure usually takes less than an hour.
+Your child does not need prior preparation when getting their braces removed.
+All your child needs to do is brush their teeth and braces before the visit to the orthodontist.
+The removal procedure usually takes less than an hour.

 Once you are at the orthodontist’s office, they will use special pliers to remove the wires and brackets on each tooth.
 The orthodontist will place the plier on each bracket to remove the braces, including the molar band.
 This dental procedure is painless, although you are likely to hear cracking noises.

 When you arrive for your braces removal appointment, your orthodontist will first remove the brackets and wires from your teeth.
 This process is painless, but you may feel some pressure as the brackets are removed.

 Next, your orthodontist will use a dental tool to remove any remaining adhesive or cement from your teeth.
 This process can sometimes be uncomfortable, but not painful.